Credit Card Debt Relief

 First of all, they haven't yet had to go to the expense of hiring a debt collection agency.
 If you can save them that expense with a compromise, original creditors may be willing to work with you.

-Negotiating debt forgiveness with a collection agency
+Negotiating credit card debt relief with a collection agency

 If payments are overdue by six months or more, the credit card company may have assigned your case to a collection agency.
 These companies specialize in collecting delinquent debts, usually on behalf of the original creditor.